civictechdc/clean-slate/README.md

 endStates is an array of the possible end states in the flow chart

-The remainder of the file is made up of the individual 'question' objects:
+The remainder of the file is made up of the individual 'question' objects.

 ```
 "question0":{
       "questionText":"Do you have a case pending?",